fairmath/fherma-challenges/house-price-prediciton/description.md

 ## Submission
 ### General requirements

-1. **Full FHE implementation.** The SVM decision function and any other functions, e.g. non-linear kernel function, must be executed entirely under FHE.
+1. **Full FHE implementation.** The inference functions must be executed entirely under FHE.
-2. **No post-processing.** The owner of the encrypted data should receive an encrypted classification result ready for decryption, with no additional computations required.
+2. **No post-processing.** The owner of the encrypted data should receive an encrypted result ready for decryption, with no additional computations required.
-3. **Strictly SVM**.
-Participants who will submit non-SVM model for this challenge might be disqualified from it.
-4. **Code**.
-Include the code used to train the SVM model.

 ### Application requirements